This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Drinks at Hijingo can be ordered via the app or with one of the roaming servers – try the cocktails served in a Maneki-neko waving cat cocktail mug; cute as!
 Bao buns, burgers and other fare can also be purchased at Hijingo during your bingo session.

 Address: Hijingo Bingo, Broadgate Quarter, 90 Worship Street, London EC2A 2BA

 2. ABBA Voyage, Stratford

-ABBA Voyages – now booking until late January 2024
+ABBA Voyages – now booking until November 2024

 Gimme, gimme, gimme another ticket to see ABBA Voyage!
 Opening to rave reviews and daily sell-out performances (twice a day at the weekends), ABBA Voyage in Stratford is quite like nothing else we’ve ever done in London before.

 If you told us a ‘virtual’ performance by ABBA could have been so uplifting, emotive and such a fun night out, we wouldn’t have believed you – but this truly delivers and we urge you to go and see it with your own eyes.

 The ABBA Voyage execution is excellent; from the 360 degree lighting displays and live band that merge seamlessly with the holographic ABBA to the huge dance floor at the front (you can buy seated tickets or standing / dancing tickets).